Privacy Policy

 In accordance with the provisions of both Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (RGPD), and the Organic Law 3/2018 of 5 December on the Protection of Personal Data and Guarantee of Digital Rights (LOPD-GDD) and other data protection regulations in force, the users of the website, who have voluntarily expressed their consent in a free, clear and unequivocal manner for the processing of personal data by accepting the “Data Protection Policy” box, are informed that their data will be processed, depending on the company with which they have contacted, either the company MAILTECK, S.A. or the company CUSTOMER COMMUNICATIONS TECKNALIA, S.L., which will be jointly referred to as MAILCOMMS GROUP within this Privacy Policy.

-Identity: MailTecK, S.A.
+Identity: MailtecK, S.A.

 NIF: A-31501901